watterott/HDMI-Adapter/docu/FAQ.md

 ## How to flash/update the EDID EEPROM?
-The EEPROM (I2C) can be flashed via the ATmega32u4 Microcontroller, when the SDA+SCL jumpers are closed.
+The EEPROM (I2C) can be flashed via the ATmega32u4 Microcontroller, when the *SDA+SCL* jumpers are closed.
-The jumper settings can be found in the [schematics](https://github.com/watterott/HDMI-Display/tree/master/hardware).
+The jumper settings can be found in the [schematics PDF file](https://github.com/watterott/HDMI-Display/tree/master/hardware).
 The programming can be done via the firmware (serial interface command *ATE*) or this [example](https://github.com/watterott/HDMI-Display/tree/master/software/EDID-Prog).
 To modify the EDID data under a Windows OS you can use *Raylar's Phoenix EDID Designer*.